-Accuracy of the oximeter aside, the key is that it doesn’t tell you everything, so relying on it in place of medical advice could give you false reassurance.
+Accuracy of the oximeter aside, the key is that it doesn’t tell you everything, so relying on it in place of medical advice could give you false reassurance or cause anxiety.

 Can your fitness tracker or smartwatch double up as a pulse oximeter?

 Some fitness trackers and smartwatches have a pulse oximetry function (often referred to as the SpO2 sensor), but you shouldn’t rely on this reading, as it’s intended for recreational rather than medical purposes.